Ali Hewson: Early life

 Alison Stewart was born on 23 March 1961, the daughter of Terry and Joy Stewart.
 She has an older brother, Ian, and nephew, Ross Stewart, who both live in Australia.
 The Stewart family, who resided in the suburb of Raheny on Dublin's Northside, raised their children as Protestants.
 Her father was a self-educated electrical worker who, according to Hewson, was "constantly questioning" things.
 Her mother, who was a housewife, had a secretarial career in mind for her daughter.

-Alison studied at Mount Temple Comprehensive School.
+Stewart studied at Mount Temple Comprehensive School.
 At the age of twelve, she met Paul Hewson, who was in the year above at the school.
 He pursued her immediately, but she initially kept her distance, labeling him "an eejit" even though she secretly admired him.
 In September 1974, Paul's mother Iris died suddenly, leaving him emotionally adrift and in conflict with his father and brother.
-Soon after, Alison began taking care of Paul: cleaning his clothes, walking to school with him, and cooking for him.
-In September 1976, Paul met the other members of what would become U2; the band members adopted nicknames, and Paul soon became known as Bono.
+Soon after, Alison began taking care of Hewson: cleaning his clothes, walking to school with him, and cooking for him.
+In September 1976, Hewson met the other members of what would become U2; the band members adopted nicknames, and Hewson soon became known as Bono.
 At around the same time, he and Ali, as she was known, began dating, and soon became a steady couple.
 It took Stewart a while to enjoy the band's music, as her own tastes ran toward her father's Frank Sinatra and Nat King Cole records.

 At one point, the pair split up, but soon reunited.
 The relationship became more serious as she accompanied him in his efforts to break through in the music industry, and by 1979 they were discussing marriage, conditional upon his career becoming established.
 In the meantime she worked in a motor insurance company and in her father's electrical business.